 Just like your garage your basement can be so much more than just a storage space.
 A kids play room, a games room or a man cave are all options to consider but just be aware of the different flooring requirements compared to the rest of your house.

 Higher humidity below ground level means only certain flooring is practicable.
 Take a look at engineered wood flooring, waterproof rigid core, vinyl or ceramic tile.
+If you want to give your den a warmer feel then basement carpet is definitely something to consider.

 The kitchen is another high traffic area where your family spends a great deal of time and where spills are pretty much inevitable.
 Kitchens and bathrooms have become showcase spaces in a way they never were 20 or 30 years ago and style options are limitless.